Pradeep829/Music-Player-application/README.md

 It also has search functionality which will the search the song and give the desired result.
 It contains a interactive UI which allows user to control the songs.

+Technologies used: Java
-Technologies used: Java, Android Studio
+Code Editor: Android Studio